Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/whenWillIUse.md

 Now I know what you might be thinking *"Joe, this still doesn't really help me prepare for coding interview problems, because I need to know the coding part"*.
 You are correct, but with this mindset you might save yourself some time, let me explain.

-Let me provide an anectdote.
+Let me provide an anecdote.
 When I was a freshmen in college, I used to help my friends Rids, Jules, and Sahiti study for our physics common exams.
 I liked Physics and was pretty good at it so I helped them through examples they got stuck on while going over past exams.
 However, I had a very different studying philosophy from my friends.

 I believed in knowing the underlying ideas, and then running through one set of practice problems.
 The ideas were what knowledge was needed to solve the problems, and the one practice set was so that I could make sure I recognized possible exam problems, and caught any areas I might be lacking on.
 My friends believed in grinding out as many practice exams as possible so they could recognized the problems, and know the material.
 This often resulted in long study sessions going over the same problem, which was an excuse to spend large amounts of times with my friends so I loved it regardless[^5].

 My musings about the past aside, heres how I would suggest going about studying this stuff

 1. Practice coding interviews from the *problem solving perspective*.
 Don't practice and fixate on a specific problem, but rather how you tackle problems you don't know.
 The odds are in an interview you will not recognize the problem you are given.
-2. Practice your fundementals, if you don't understand a tool you will not be able to use it when you need it.
+2. Practice your fundamentals, if you don't understand a tool you will not be able to use it when you need it.
 3. Practice problems as a way to see what areas you are lacking, and find patterns in problems.
 If you see that you struggle with DFS, review that topic.
 If you struggle with understanding new problems given, practice that instead of solving them.

 If you were practicing for a calculus exam, you wouldn't grind through solving $\int x^2dx$ and $\int 3x^2dx$ and $\int 10x^2dx$, no you would do it once to learn how to, and then see that all problems from there are the same.
 Extrapolate that thinking to interviews!